 - cooking spray

 - strawberries almonds, maple syrup, dusting of icing sugar, to serve

 - Put all the dry ingredients in the Vitamix container and blitz in short bursts until you have a fine powder.
 Tip this into a large bowl.

-- Put all the wet ingredients in the Vitamix container and blitz until well blended.
+- Put all the wet ingredients in your blender container and blitz until well blended.

 - Pour the wet ingredients into the bowl with the dry ones and use a hand whisk to stir everything together until just combined.
 You will end up with a fairly thick batter.
 Set aside while the waffle maker heats up.

 - Preheat the waffle maker until the ready light indicator comes on and spray with a little cooking spray.

 - Pour enough batter to coat the centre of the waffle maker (about 1/2 cup) and then close.
 The batter should sizzle and will spread out as you close the machine.
 Cook for 4-6 minutes or until crisp.
 Repeat until you have used all of the batter.